 The Department of Radiology offers a full complement of comprehensive imaging services.
-We have a complete array of radiographic and fluoroscopic equipment, all nuclear imaging capabilities, a PET/CT scanner, and three state of the art CT scanners, including a 128 dual source machine, two interventional suites, six sonography suites and four MRI units.
-Our Women's Imaging Center provides digital mammography, breast ultrasound, DEXA scanning, breast MRI, biopsies (stereotactic, ultrasound-guided, and MRI-guided).
-We are fully computerized with PACS and voice recognition dictation systems that have received recent updates.
+We have state of the art equipment including a PET/CT scanner, three CT scanners, including a 128 dual source machine, two interventional suites, six sonography suites and four MRI units (1.5 and 3T).
+Our brand new Center for Breast Imaging provides digital tomosynthesis, automated breast ultrasound, DEXA scanning, breast MRI, and multimodality biopsies.
+We are fully computerized with Sectra PACS, PS 360 voice recognition and EPIC RIS.

-Recent extensive renovations give the department many new facilities and a modern appearance.
-Renovations to our resident space created a dedicated resident office with fully equipped study carrels in addition to a comfortable, spacious lounge for group study.
-Upcoming relocation and upgrading of the Women’s Imaging Center and installation of a 3T MRI are expected during 2015.
+Recent extensive renovations have updated the facilities and given us a new, modern appearance.
+Our department has created a dedicated resident office with fully equipped study carrels in addition to a comfortable, spacious lounge for group study.

 The Diagnostic Radiology Residency Program is a four-year program and provides all requirements for certification by the American Board of Radiology.
 The program is fully accredited by the Accreditation Council for Graduate Medical Education.
 Each incoming group consists of five residents, and we have a total resident census of 20.

 Prior to matriculation, each resident must have completed a year of clinical graduate medical education in a program acceptable to the American Council for Graduate Medical Education and the American Board of Radiology.
 We have no fellows in the department; our efforts are focused exclusively on the education and welfare of our residents.